 How?
 Just simply put clear quartz on top of your tarot deck when you’re not using it.
 It’s as simple as that!

 If you like to work with other chrystals than clear quartz, I would recommend using Amethyst or Selenite.
 They also have cleansing properties.
+Your birthstone can also be a powerful tool.

 4. Salt Burial